Distorting at the Resort

 Distorting at the Resort (Lügen auf Rügen) is a 1932 German comedy film directed by Victor Janson and starring Maria Matray, Paul Hörbiger, and Otto Wallburg.
 It was shot at the Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Jacek Rotmil.

 Synopsis

 A young woman wins a stay in a seaside holiday resort by winning a contest.
-However, once she arrives it is wrongly believed that she is an American millionaires.
+However, once she arrives it is wrongly believed that she is an American millionairess.